 Through this conservation process, we have learned that: Just because there are mandatory water conservation rules, it doesn’t mean that we are wanting more or settling for less.
 We do not have a water shortage in Las Vegas.

 This blog was written by Kurt Grosse with Realty One Group.
-Kurt is a 25+ year Las Vegas Top-Producing Realtor who was a Nevada Building Engineer (PE, CE) prior to becoming a Realtor with his wife Terri.
-With Kurt’s construction expertise, their team are Housing Protectors.
+Kurt is a 25+ year Las Vegas Top-Producing Realtor.
+Kurt is a former Nevada Building Engineer (PE, CE) Now working with his wife and partner Terri, Kurt’s construction expertise made them Housing Protectors.
 They monitor the construction of brand new homes as they are built for their clients.
 When viewing resale homes, they look for flaws and possible issues to protect their clients and their investments.
 If you are thinking about a Las Vegas move, schedule a housing consultation today.
 Call or text them at 702- 750-7599.

 Search Homes For Sale In: